nullEuro/apply-equalizer/README.md

     load-module module-dbus-protocol

+Restart pulseaudio: `pulseaudio -k` (as user)

 Then disable the equalizer via `pulseaudio-equalizer-gtk` and click on "Apply settings", now close the GUI.

-Execute `apply-equalizer.py` it as user (!).
+Download this repository, change to the directory and run

+    sudo make install
+	apply-equalizer

 Maybe you need to install some additional python modules.

-Also you may want to automatically start it on login (I dont know what is the best way to do that).
+To uninstall, change to the directory where you downloaded the repository and run

+    sudo make clean

 ## Usage ##
 The script creates per-port [1] equalizer-configurations under `~/.config/apply-equalizer` and symlinks them if a device changes the output port (i.e. headphones plugged in or out).